Comingle/OSSex/slate/index.md

 }
 ```

 The class for interfacing with a Wii Nunchuck.
-See the <a href="/#nunchuck">WiiChuck section</a> for more details.
+See the <a href="#nunchuck">WiiChuck section</a> for more details.

 ## `setOutput`